Updated on: 11/20/2019

 Davis Law Group has represented many victims of completely preventable boating accidents.
-We have seen cases involving people who were struck while swimming near a boat, and we have helped clients who had to deal with the tragic consequences of injuries that resulted from falling off a boat.
+We have seen cases involving people who were struck by a propeller while swimming near a boat, and we have helped clients who had to deal with the tragic consequences of injuries that resulted from falling off a boat.
 We strongly urge anyone who’s planning on boating this summer to take the following precautions.

 Wear proper safety equipment and make sure your boat also contains any necessary rescue gear.
 Even if you’re boating on a lake that looks calm, it’s still possible to drown in placid water.
 In Washington state, many boaters fail to realize how cold water temperatures can hamper rescue efforts; a plunge into the cold water of the Puget Sound can quickly sap a swimmer’s strength, even on a warm and calm day.
 Many boaters also fail to realize that even when a river’s water doesn’t look choppy, they could be pulled under or carried away quickly by a swift current flowing under the surface.
 Wear a life vest when you go out on a lake or river, and make sure to keep a lifebuoy on your boat as well.